Shevon Daniel

-Shevon Daniel (born 15 March 2004) is a Sri Lankan cricketer.
+Shevon Daniel (born 15 March 2004) is a professional Sri Lankan cricketer who currently plays limited overs cricket for the national team.
 His elder brother Jehan Daniel is also a cricketer.

 Biography

 He pursued his primary and secondary education at Saint Joseph's College, Colombo.
 He also played school cricket for St. Joseph's College and also captained his school cricket team.
 He also played age group rugby for his school team before specialising in the sport of cricket.

 In July 2022, he captained St. Joseph's College in their 88th annual big match clash (which is popularly known as the Battle of the Saints) against rival school St. Peter's College and the match eventually ended in a draw.

-Career
+Youth career

 He was a key member of the Sri Lanka national under-19 cricket team which emerged as runners-up to India during the 2021 ACC Under-19 Asia Cup.